threefoldfoundation/blockchain_partners/Digibyte/README.md

 ```

-The default data directory for Digibyte is /dgb/.digibyte where you will see all harmony data,
+The default data directory for Digibyte is /dgb/.digibyte where you will see all Digibyte data,

 ```
 root@dgb:/dgb/.digibytet# tree -dh